Xi Jinping, Head of World’s Largest Communist Party, Champions Global Trade

 Still, it may be the only game in town, unless Trump actually does become good for globalization.
 That was the line taken by Anthony Scaramucci, a Trump advisor who claims he sold his asset management business today, three days before inauguration, and the only one of the Trump team in Davos.

 He explained that an “America First” economic policy could be good for the rest of the world: Wage growth at home, he said, is “gonna be good for the world” because purchasing power will filter back out of America’s borders and foster global growth.
 (It’s not really clear how tearing up trade pacts and threatening trade wars, as Trump and his team vow to do, would do anything other than massacre American buying power, but whatever.
-Also, Scaramucci is confident the United States would win a trade war with China.)
+Also, though Xi said in his speech “No one will emerge as a winner in a trade war,” Scaramucci is confident the United States would win a trade war with China.)

 “In a lot of ways,” Scaramucci said, the president-elect “represents a hope for globalism.”
 Which he does, in the same sense that, Xi Jinping represents a hope for multicultural internationalism.